khimaros/covid-19-san-francisco/README.md

 # covid-19-san-francisco

+**This repository is no longer being updated**.
+See also: https://data.sfgov.org/stories/s/dak2-gvuj

 Daily updates on the number of new cases and total cases in San Francisco.

 CSV and plot are updated automatically daily at 10am PST using GitHub actions.